Year 3SW

 PE

-PE will take place every Monday and Thursday, when you will complete yoga and tag rugby lessons.
+PE will take place every Monday and Thursday, when you will complete street dance and hockey lessons.

 For PE sessions please bring the following: